 Is your sales demo the remedy?

-Without fail, when I sit down with a prospective customer, they have already diagnosed their problem, determined a “remedy”, and have decided that 3Sharp is a good fit.
-Sometimes, especially if it’s been a long week and I’m tired, I’m tempted to just write the prescription and give them a quote.
+Without fail, when sitting down with a prospective customer, they have already diagnosed their problem, determined a “remedy”, and have decided that 3Sharp is a good fit.
+Sometimes they are so on board that they’re ready for us to whip up a prescription and give them a quote in this meeting.

 Don’t just prescribe.
 Diagnose!

 Dan Adams, of Trust Triangle Selling fame, equates this approach to walking into a doctor’s office, telling the doctor what your malady is and then asking for a prescription.
 If a doctor chose to prescribe a remedy the patient suggested without a thorough exam, it would inevitably lead to a malpractice lawsuit and the doctor would be banned from practicing medicine.
 A doctor has a thorough process designed to give the best care possible to his/her patient, and so should you.

 When you are meeting with your prospects, never forget that YOU are the expert.
 You are the doctor, and they are consulting you for the remedy to their problem.
 As a sales expert, it is your job diagnose the problem and provide the cure.
 Use your stethoscope and start diagnosing before you write the prescription with your sales demo, and both you and your customer will be on the path to success.